Skip to main content

 anycloud bucket

-Stream files in and out of a cloud bucket using a credential registered with anycloud credentials new.
-The upload/download path goes through the local API server, so the same routes back the Python SDK's Bucket.upload() / Bucket.download().
+Create, delete, upload, and download cloud buckets using a credential registered with anycloud credentials new.
+These commands go through the local API server, so the same routes back the Python SDK's Bucket.upload() / Bucket.download().

 anycloud bucket upload <bucket-name> <local-path> <remote-path> --credentials <name> [--region <r>]